Elnatanv/marqueee/README.md

 ### HTML Structure

 First, you need to create the HTML structure for your marquee slider.
 Here's an example:
+(If using in JSX - change class to className)

 ```
 <div id="marquee-slider" data-speed="5" data-space="10">